Monte Walsh (2003 film)

+This is the third collaboration between Wincer and Selleck, following Quigley Down Under in 1990 and Crossfire Trail in 2001.

 The film premiered on TNT on January 17, 2003.

 Overview

-Set in Wyoming and filmed in Alberta, Canada, Monte Walsh is a remake of the 1970 theatrical film Monte Walsh that starred Lee Marvin.
-The script is nearly word-for-word identical to the original (original screenwriters David Zelag Goodman and Lukas Heller are credited) and a lot of set-ups and shots are the same as well, but Selleck plays a much more amiable and kind Walsh, to the point that some of the harsher lines attributed to Marvin's Walsh are given to other characters to soften the title character's personality to match Selleck's more affable style.
+Set in Wyoming and filmed in Alberta, Canada, Monte Walsh is a remake of the 1970 theatrical film Monte Walsh starring Lee Marvin.
+The script is nearly word-for-word identical to the original (original screenwriters David Zelag Goodman and Lukas Heller are credited) and a lot of set-ups and shots are the same, as well, but Selleck plays a much more amiable and kind Walsh, to the point that some of the harsher lines attributed to Marvin's Walsh are given to other characters to soften the title character's personality to match Selleck's more affable style.

 Plot

-In 1892 in Antelope Junction, Wyoming Territory, Montelius "Monte" Walsh (Tom Selleck) is an aging cowboy facing the final days of the Wild West era.
-He and his friend Chet Rollins (Keith Carradine), another long-time cowhand, work at whatever ranch work comes their way, but "nothing they can't do from a horse".
+In 1892 in Antelope Junction, Wyoming, Montelius "Monte" Walsh is an aging cowboy facing the final days of the Wild West era.
+His friend Chet Rollins, another long-time cowhand, and he work at whatever ranch work comes their way, but "nothing they can't do from a horse".
 Their lives are divided between months on the range and the occasional trip into town.
 Camaraderie and competition with the other cowboys fill their days.
-They seek work and take a job at the ranch of Cal Brennan (William Devane), where they meet an old friend, Shorty Austin (George Eads), another ranch hand.
+They seek work and take a job at the ranch of Cal Brennan, where they meet an old friend, Shorty Austin, another ranch hand.

-Monte has a long-term relationship with an old flame, prostitute and saloon girl "Countess" Martine Bernard (Isabella Rossellini), who suffers from tuberculosis.
-Chet, meanwhile, has fallen in love with Mary Wilder (Lori Hallier), a widow who owns a hardware store.
+Monte has a long-term relationship with an old flame, prostitute and saloon girl "Countess" Martine Bernard, who suffers from tuberculosis.
+Chet, meanwhile, has fallen in love with Mary Wilder, a widow who owns a hardware store.
 As barbed wire and railways steadily eliminate the need for the cowboy, Monte and his friends are left with fewer and fewer options.
 New work opportunities are available to them, but the freedom of the open prairie is what they long for.
 Shorty loses his job and gets involved in rustling and killing, gunning down a local lawman.
-Then Monte and Chet find that their lives on the range are inexorably redirected.
+Then, Monte and Chet find that their lives on the range are inexorably redirected.

 Chet marries Mary and goes to work in the store, telling Monte that their old way of life is simply disappearing.
 Caught up in the spirit of the moment, Monte asks Martine to marry him, and she accepts.
 Monte goes on a drinking binge and rides a wild bay horse that even Shorty could not tame through town, causing considerable damage.